NORTHERN VIRGINIA SUZUKI MUSIC SCHOOL

 David was a conspicuous standout as one of my graduate students in the Master of Music in Violin with Specialization in Suzuki Violin Teaching at the University of Maryland.
 After he finished his MM degree, he continued pedagogy training with me for two additional years at the University followed then by individual training for several years afterward.

 David and I are of one mind in our teaching.
 Our work together in combining our students in repertory class is seamless and powerful.
-His students and mine are combined in repertory class.
 We see them as OUR students.” –Ronda Cole

 Picture